Diseases & Conditions : The Child Having Surgery

 How do I prepare my teenager for surgery?

 Allow your teen to be part of the decision-making process.
-Encourage him or her to make a list of questions to ask the physicians and nurses.
+Encourage him or her to make a list of questions to ask the healthcare providers.

 Your teen should start learning and preparing as soon as the decision to have surgery is made.
 Reading books and using the Internet are good places to start.